UT Arlington Mavericks: Men's basketball

 Home games are played at College Park Center, located on University of Texas at Arlington's campus in Arlington.
 The team appeared in the 2008 NCAA tournament, losing against the No. 1 seed Memphis in the first round.
 Later, Memphis had to forfeit their win for "ineligible competition, impermissible benefits and failure to monitor its athletics programs."

 On November 29, 2016, the Mavericks defeated the Texas Longhorns in Austin for the first time in program history after 11 attempts.
 The Longhorns decided to terminate their contract with them after their 2016 loss due to the Mavericks becoming too competitive.
 The terminated contract paid the Mavericks a large lump sum for each game played in Austin for six consecutive years (2011-2016).

-Although only 19 of 58 University seasons have resulted in an overall winning record, 8 of the past 10 seasons have winning records, including a school record 27 wins in the 2016–17 season (as of the conclusion of the 2016–17 season).
+Although only 22 of 65 University seasons have resulted in an overall winning record, 13 of the past 22 seasons have finished with a .500 winning percentage or greater, including a school record 27 wins in the 2016–17 season (as of the conclusion of the 2022–23 season).
 They won the Southland Conference regular season championship in 2012, along with a tie for the 2004 regular season championship and a 2008 conference tournament championship that led to their first NCAA Tournament appearance.
 The first Sun Belt regular season title was earned in the record-setting year of 2016–2017.

 Overall, the team has played in six postseason tournaments and won four conference championships.

 Women's basketball

 The women's basketball team was established in 1973 and experienced early success with a combined 64–32 record in three seasons between 1975 and 1977.
 The Mavericks participated in several AIAW state and regional tournaments before joining the Southland Conference beginning with the 1982–83 season.

 Between 2004 and 2010, the team posted an overall record of 121–65.
 During this time span, highlights included a perfect 16–0 Southland Conference record for the 2006–07 season and two NCAA tournament appearances in (2005 and 2007).

 In 2016–17, the team earned an at-large NIT bid.
 In 2018/19, the Mavericks finished in a tie for the Sun Belt regular season title.
 UTA played in the WNIT again, winning their first-round game against Stephen F. Austin, the first postseason win in program history.

 In 2021/22, the basketball team finished second in the regular season.
 UTA advanced to the Sun Belt Tournament final where the Mavericks earned a 76–62 win over number one seed Troy.
 This marked the third overall appearance in the NCAA tournament.

-UTA has played in three NCAA and four NIT tournaments (as of the end of the 2021/22 season).
+UTA has played in three NCAA and four NIT tournaments (as of the end of the 2022/23 season).